 Make the most of your day in La Jolla and hop in a kayak or throw on some snorkel gear to explore the coastal caves and popular sea lion spot and check out the sea life in La Jolla.

-Grab a bite to eat with a view at one of the seaside restaurants and then see what’s new in contemporary art at the Museum of Contemporary Art.
+Grab a bite to eat with a view at one of the seaside restaurants and then stroll the neighborhood.

 Remember to Save on Attraction Admission

-Remember, regular admission to many of these great attraction options are included on the Go San Diego Card, where you can save up to 55% on combined admission vs paying at the gate.
+Remember, many of these great ideas are included on the Go San Diego Card, where you can save up to 55% on combined admission vs paying at the gate.

-Consider adding a few of these fun options to your summer vacation itinerary.
+We really hope you consider adding a few of these popular options to your upcoming plans.
+Enjoy!